metrodroid/metrodroid/docs/index.md

 :closed_lock_with_key: | Encryption keys required to read this card.
 :unlock:               | Encryption keys are downloaded from the operator.
 :singapore:            | CEPAS cards (Singapore) are not compatible with all devices (ISO 14443-B).
-`MFC`                  | MIFARE Classic card; requires NXP NFC chipset in your phone.
+`MFC`                  | MIFARE Classic card; requires NXP NFC chipset in your device.
 :id:                   | Only the card number can be read.
 `KMT`                  | Only new FeliCa-based cards can be read.
 :one:                  | Only single-use tickets can be read.